nibiew/WooglesSpeedRunner/README.md

 ## Instructions

+	1. Make sure you have macondog.png downloaded in the same directory.

-	1. Key in your Woogles username, select the correct time control and bot for the run, and key in the number of wins to achieve.
+	2. Key in your Woogles username, select the correct time control and bot for the run, and key in the number of wins to achieve.

-	2. Click "Start run!"
+	3. Click "Start run!"

+	4. When you have completed the run, a .json file will be created in the same directory with the filename "run_<start_time>.json".
+This follows the Splits.io Exchange Format and can be uploaded to https://splits.io/.

 ## General Notes